-- Basic principles and practices of employee supervision, including work planning, assignment and review, and the training of staff in work procedures. - > Functions and services of a full-service municipal police department. - > Techniques and principles related to team building. - > Community resources including mediation, counseling, enforcement and related resources. - Law enforcement principles, practices, and techniques related to patrol, crime prevention traffic enforcement, crime scene control and investigation, protection of life and property, and pursuit, apprehension, and transport of suspects. - Techniques and procedures that relate to the prevention of juvenile delinquency and the promotion of the welfare of juveniles. - > Rules of evidence regarding search and seizure and the preservation of evidence. - > Investigation and identification techniques and equipment. - Applicable federal, state, and local laws, regulatory codes, rules, regulations, ordinances, procedures, and court decisions relevant to police work. - Safety practices and equipment related to the work, including the safe use and proper care of firearms. - Techniques for effectively representing the City in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - > Methods and techniques of preparing reports and general business correspondence. - Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and City staff. - The structure and content of the English language, including the meaning and spelling of words, rules of composition, and grammar. - Modern equipment and communication tools used for business functions and program, project, and task coordination. - Computers and software programs (e.g., Microsoft software packages) to conduct, compile, and/or generate documentation.
+- > Functions and services of a full-service municipal police department. - Law enforcement principles, practices, and techniques related to patrol, traffic enforcement, crime scene control and investigation, protection of life and property, and pursuit, apprehension, and transport of suspects. - Rules of evidence regarding search and seizure and the preservation of evidence. - > Investigation and identification techniques and equipment. - > City and County geography, maps, streets, landmarks, and driving directions. - > Applicable federal, state, and local laws, regulatory codes, ordinances, procedures, and court decisions relevant to police work. - > Safety practices and equipment related to the work, including the safe use and proper care of firearms. - > Principles and procedures of record keeping. - Techniques for effectively representing the City in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - Methods and techniques of preparing reports and general business correspondence. - > Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and City staff. - > The structure and content of the English language, including the meaning and spelling of words, rules of composition, and grammar. - Modern equipment and communication tools used for business functions and program, project, and task coordination.